 How To Make Tuscan White Bean Soup

 Start by sautéing your aromatic vegetables (carrots, celery and onions) in a little olive oil.
 The goal at this point is not to brown them, just to soften them up a bit, which should take about 5 minutes.
 Then add the hot pepper flakes and pressed garlic, stirring constantly for an additional minute.

 Next add two cans of cannellini beans (liquid and all), a quart of low-sodium chicken broth (I like the Wild Oats Organic Reduced Sodium Chicken Broth from Walmart), and the rosemary, thyme and bay leaves.
 Bring to a boil, stir in the chopped kale leaves, and then turn down to a simmer for about 10 minutes.

-At this point you’re ready to add the “secret” ingredient that makes this soup so creamy without adding cream.
+At this point you’re ready to add the “secret” ingredient that makes this soup so creamy without adding heavy cream.
 Take another can of cannellini beans and puree them in a blender or food processor.
-Add the bean puree to the simmering soup and cook for another 5 minutes to thicken it all up.
-Voila, creamy soup sans cream!
+Add the white bean puree to the simmering soup and cook for another 5 minutes to thicken it all up.
+Voila, a rich and creamy soup with no cream!

-At this point you can season it with kosher salt and pepper and serve, or if you have a few extra minutes, let it sit for about fifteen minutes to rest.
+At this point you can season this Tuscan kale soup with kosher salt and pepper and serve, or if you have a few extra minutes, let it sit for about fifteen minutes to rest.
 Soup is always better after it sits a bit, in my opinion!